sajayprakash/megathread/README.md

 ## Linux

+- [CachyOS 🌟](https://cachyos.org/) - Amazing Arch-based distro with good defaults and optimizations for gaming.
-- [Arch linux 🌟](https://archlinux.org/) - DIY Linux Distro, great for building lightweight and customized Linux environments.
+- [Arch linux](https://archlinux.org/) - DIY Linux Distro, great for building lightweight and customized Linux environments.
+- [Omarchy](https://omarchy.org/) - Beautiful, Modern & Opinionated Linux created by DHH.
-- [Linux Mint 🌟](https://linuxmint.com/) - Linux Mint is a community-driven Linux distribution based on Ubuntu, excellent choice for beginners.
+- [Linux Mint](https://linuxmint.com/) - Linux Mint is a community-driven Linux distribution based on Ubuntu, excellent choice for beginners.
-- [Bazzite 🌟](https://bazzite.gg/) - Gaming distro similar to steamOS.
+- [Bazzite](https://bazzite.gg/) - Gaming distro similar to steamOS.
 Really good if you want a "just works" distro for gaming.
 - [Debian](https://www.debian.org/) - A free and open source distribution that is the base for other major distros like Ubuntu, MX Linux, Linux Mint, etc. It is the second oldest actively maintained GNU/Linux distribution.
-- [Tails](https://tails.boum.org/) - Tails is a portable operating system that runs on a live environment.
-Really good for browsing anonymously as data is stored in ram and wiped on reboot.
-- [Qubes OS](https://www.qubes-os.org/) - Really secure operating-system that uses virtualized environments for segregated workflows.

 # Piracy